cognetwork-dev/Cobalt/README.md

 - [ ] URL option for cloaking
 - [ ] Make Monaco Editor use style
 - [ ] Update iframe on custom style change
+- [ ] Blocklist with custom bloacked page
+- [ ] Suggestions for home page